Mrmalik211/test_project/README.md

 * Development Server
   User ./bin/dev command to run the server for local development.

-* In this project most of the task's requirement are completed within a 8 hours.
+In this project most of the task's requirement are completed within 8 hours.